schmidtwmark/qnd/presentations/day6.md

 # Recap

-- Strings, Input, and Output
-- Math
-- If, else, booleans
-- Loops
+- Wordle
-- Lists
+- Lists and Strings

 ---